-Monster waves tend to move quickly and force surfers to get away of the powerful white water.
+Monster waves tend to move quickly and force surfers to stay out of the powerful whitewater.
 Big waves are lethal even for the most experienced extreme riders.
 The best big wave surf spots in the world have claimed several lives in the last decades.

 Malik Joyeux, Sion Milosky, Moto Watanabe, Mark Foo, Donnie Solomon, Todd Chesser, Dickie Cross and Peter Davi have passed away in extreme surfing conditions.
 Wipeouts, severe coral reef injuries and drowning are the most common causes of death in big wave surfing.

-The pioneers of big wave surfing started to eye impossible killer rides in the 1940's.
-In the 1960's, waves like Pipeline and Waimea increased the popularity of paddling in to new wave heights.
-Going over the falls was the daily menu.
+The pioneers of big wave surfing started spotting impossible killer rides in the 1940s.
+In the 1960s, waves like Pipeline and Waimea increased the popularity of paddling into new wave heights.
+Going over the falls was on the daily menu.

-Laird Hamilton is the first professional big wave surfer.
+Laird Hamilton is probably the first professional big wave surfer of all time.
 The waterman from Maui defies fast, hollow and high waves with a full-time training and previous preparation.
-Hamilton, the father of tow-in surfing, takes on the entire big wave spots of the Hawaiian Islands, in helicopter style.
+Hamilton, the father of tow-in surfing, has already ridden all big wave spots in the Hawaiian Islands.

-Laird is born with the gene of defying danger.
+Laird was born with the gene of defying danger.
 He designs and prepares his own surfboards and wetsuits.
 Wherever heavy waves break, Hamilton is there to ride them: Mavericks, Cortes Bank, Dungeons.
+You name them.

-In 2000, Laird Hamilton surfs what is considered the heaviest wave of all time.
-The "Millennium Wave" was ridden in the reef of Teahupoo, in Tahiti, and set a new standard for big wave surfing.
+In 2000, Laird Hamilton surfed what has been considered the heaviest wave of all time.
+The "Millennium Wave" was ridden in Teahupoo, Tahiti, and set a new standard for big wave surfing.

 Garrett McNamara is one of the toughest big wave challengers.
 After riding a spectacular 78-foot wave in Nazaré, Portugal, the Hawaiian waterman entered the Guinness World Records with the biggest wave ever surfed.

-The 55 best big wave surfers of all time is an exclusive extreme surfing club.
-From Jaws to Mavericks, Puerto Escondido, Punta Lobos, Ghost Trees, Belharra, Shipstern Bluff and Todos Santos, these riders have set up a new scale in the definition of giant waves.
+The list of the 55 best big wave surfers of all time is an exclusive extreme surfing club.
+From Jaws and Mavericks, to Puerto Escondido, Punta Lobos, Ghost Trees, Belharra, Shipstern Bluff, Nazaré and Todos Santos, these riders have set a new scale when it comes to define giant waves.
 They are:

 João de Macedo